jdupuy/libcbt/README.md

 ### License

-Apart from the submodule folder, the code from this repository is released in public domain.
+The code from this repository is released in public domain.
 You can do anything you want with them.
 You have no legal obligation to do anything else, although I appreciate attribution.

 It is also licensed under the MIT open source license, if you have lawyers who are unhappy with public domain.